PET/CT Myocardial Sarcoidosis Scan

 During the Test

-After this wait you will have the PET/CT scan.
-The PET/CT scan does not hurt.
-During the PET/CT scans you will lie still on a padded table.
+After 45-60 minutes you will have the PET/CT scan.
+The PET/CT does not hurt.
+During the scan you will lie on a padded table.
 The technologist will give you instructions during the test.
 You will be asked to raise your arms above your head during the scan.

 After the Test